© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village at Wintringham is a scheduled monument protected by Historic England under reference 1006815.
 View the official record →

-Deserted Village at Wintringham is a medieval settlement site in Huntingdonshire that was abandoned during the later medieval period, likely as a consequence of enclosure for pastoral farming or plague-related depopulation.
+Deserted village at Wintringham is a medieval settlement site located in Huntingdonshire that was abandoned, likely during the period of agrarian change in the later medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006815.

 Deserted village at Wintringham is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006815.